 - Stage Presence: Your act will be judged on your overall presentation of the Blues.
 Judges will be looking at vocal presentation, instrumentation intonation, your selections, the tempo of the songs, and your ability to communicate the blues to the audience.

 To reflect the relative importance of each category in the success of a band, a band’s score in each category is weighted.
 Raw scores for Blues Content is multiplied by four, Talent and vocals by three and Originality and Stage Presence are multiplied by two.
 The total in each category represents the Weighted Score for that category.
 Total possible weighted score is 140.

-- A Band is penalized one point from its Total Weighted Score (see below) for each ten seconds that it runs overtime.
+- Participants will be provided 15 minutes in the preliminary round.
+Should they advance to the final round, 20 minutes will be provided for their performance.
+Musicians will be penalized one point from its Total Weighted Score for each ten seconds that it runs overtime.
 There is no penalty for using less than the allotted time.
 At the producing organization’s discretion, a policy of penalty for excessive time loading-in and out will also be applied.
 You have 10 (ten) minutes to set up and 5 (five) minutes to exit the stage.
-Your stage time begins when the sound equipment has been adjusted, your act takes the stage and the emcee announces you.
-A timekeeper will signal you with five and one minute remaining during your performance.
+Your stage time begins when the your act takes the stage, sound equipment has been adjusted, and the emcee announces you.
+A countdown timer will be visible at the back of the venue to track your time.